ankithm28/AnkithMadadi.me/website/app/data/about.md

 #### Intro
 Hi, I&apos;m Ankith.
 I am a student at Lynbrook High School in the class of 2023.
-I love to program and code in my free time.
+I love to code in my free time.
 I also participate in multiple clubs on campus.
 <br>
 I like to work with a variety of frameworks and languages.
 <br><br>